bigFishZhang/H264Recorder/README.md

 # H264Recorder
-recorder video by using VideoToolbox
+recorde video by using VideoToolbox